 The most secure way to prepare your last will and testament is with a wills and estates lawyer.
 While it is possible to write your own, a do-it-yourself will is no comparison for one drafted under guidance of a legal professional.
 A lawyer will take into account factors about estate planning you are most likely in danger of missing, which means that your last wishes will be met as you intended.

 Before meeting with your wills and estates lawyers, you’ll need to gather some key information on your own.
-For further preparation advice, you can get in touch with our Coquitlam, Sechelt, and Langley lawyers here.
+For further preparation advice, you can get in touch with our Coquitlam, Burnaby, and Langley lawyers here.

 Do you own property or land?
 Do you have multiple banking accounts, stocks and bonds, or other investments?
 What about an antique car or priceless heirloom?